Advisory Board Vacancies

 The Collier County Board of County Commissioners is seeking applications for positions on several advisory committees.
 Instructions on how to apply are at the bottom of this page.

-The Black Affairs Advisory Board has two seats expiring in June.
+The Black Affairs Advisory Board has two upcoming vacancies in January.
 This nine-member committee identifies and evaluates problems unique to the Black Community, reviews and recommends ways to ensure open communication between minorities and Collier County Government and provides periodic reports to the Board of County Commissioners.
 Terms are four years.

-The Code Enforcement Board has two current vacancies for alternate members.
-This seven member board with two alternates is composed of individuals representing the occupations of architect, business owner, engineer, general contractor, subcontractor and realtor, who are considered on the basis of their experience or interest in the areas of the codes and ordinances to be enforced.
+The Code Enforcement Board has two vacancies for alternate members and one voting seat expiring in February.
+This seven-member board with two alternates is composed of individuals representing the occupations of architect, business owner, engineer, general contractor, subcontractor and realtor, who are considered on the basis of their experience or interest in the areas of the codes and ordinances to be enforced.
 Members are required to file a Form 1 Statement of Financial Interest each year with the Supervisor of Elections.
 Terms are 3 years.
 This is a Quasi-Judicial Board.

-The County Government Productivity Committee has three vacant seats.
-There is an open seat for a representative in District 5 as well as two At-Large seats.
+The County Government Productivity Committee has one vacant seat for a representative in District 5.
 Applicants for commission district seats must be nominated by the commissioner of the district they reside in.
 This committee reviews the efficiency of departments of county government under the jurisdiction of the Board of County Commissioners, and reports its findings and recommendations to the BCC.
 Terms are two years.

 The Educational Facilities Authority has one vacant seat.
 The purpose of this five member authority is to assist institutions for higher education in the construction, financing, and refinancing of projects.
 One member shall be a trustee, director, officer, or employee of an institution for higher education located in Collier County.
 Terms are five years.

-The Golden Gate Beautification Advisory Committee has one vacancy.
-This five member committee advises and recommends as to the beautification and maintenance of landscape improvements within the road right of way as described by ordinance boundaries.
+The Golden Gate Beautification Advisory Committee has two vacancies.
+This five-member committee advises and recommends as to the beautification and maintenance of landscape improvements within the road right of way as described by ordinance boundaries.
 The committee shall prepare an itemized budget of the amount of money required to carry out the business of the committee for the next fiscal year.
 Members must be residents of one of the following precincts: 323, 324, 325, 326, 327, and part of 322.
 Terms are four years.

-The Golden Gate City Economic Development Zone Advisory Board has four vacancies.
+The Golden Gate City Economic Development Zone Advisory Board has four vacancies and three additional seats expiring in January.
 Applicants must either be residents of Golden Gate City or represent business and commercial interests in the Golden Gate City Economic Development Zone.
 This seven-member committee was formed for the purpose of advising the BCC concerning policies and programs to attract businesses or industries to the Economic Development Zone and reviewing and making recommendations on applications for funding through the Trust Fund.
 Terms are two years.

-The Health Facilities Authority has one vacancy and an additional two seats expiring in May.
-The purpose of this 5 member authority is to assist health facilities in the acquisition, construction, financing and refinancing of projects in any incorporated or unincorporated area within the geographical limits of Collier County.
+The Health Facilities Authority has three vacancies.
+The purpose of this five-member authority is to assist health facilities in the acquisition, construction, financing and refinancing of projects in any incorporated or unincorporated area within the geographical limits of Collier County.
 Terms are four years.

-The Infrastructure Surtax Citizen Oversight Committee has two vacancies.
-One for a District 3 representative and one for an at-large seat.
+The Infrastructure Surtax Citizen Oversight Committee has three current vacancies, one for a District 3 representative, one for a District 2 representative and one alternate.
 Applicants should have background and experience related to financial or business management.
 This committee provides citizen review of the County’s expenditure of the proceeds from the Collier County and Municipal Infrastructure One-Cent Sales Surtax.
 Terms are two years.

-The Ochopee Fire Control District Advisory Committee has one vacancy for applicants residing in the Ochopee Area Fire Control Special Taxing District.
+The Ochopee Fire Control District Advisory Committee has one vacancy and two additional seats expiring in December for applicants residing in the Ochopee Area Fire Control Special Taxing District.
 This five-member committee advises the Board of County Commissioners on the budget and operation of the Ochopee Fire Control District.
 Terms are two years.

-The Public Transit Advisory Committee has two vacancies.
+The Public Transit Advisory Committee has one vacancy.
 Applicants are sought in the categories of: transportation and planning professionals, health care services, and transit riders.
 This seven-member committee makes recommendations to the Board of County Commissioners in matters related to transit policies, issues, programs and plans to provide mass transit services to the citizens of Collier County.
 Terms are three years.

 The Radio Road Beautification Advisory Committee has two vacant seats.
 This five-member committee aids and assists the BCC in carrying out the purposes of providing curbing, watering facilities, plantings and maintenance of the median areas as set forth in Ordinance No. 96-84.
 The committee shall recommend work programs and priorities to the County Administrator.
 Members shall be permanent residents within the MSTU.
 Terms are four years.

-The Water and Wastewater Authority has one seat expiring in May for a lay member.
+The Water and Wastewater Authority has one vacant seat.
 This five-member authority regulates utility rates and related matters regarding non-exempt water and wastewater utilities in unincorporated Collier County.
 Three members shall be technical in nature, with expertise in engineering, finance and/or business administration.
 The remaining two members shall be lay members, appointed on the basis of individual civic pride, integrity, and experience in any area of regulation.
 Members are required to file a Form 1 Statement of Financial Interests each year with the Supervisor of Elections.
 Terms are 4 years.
 This is a quasi-judicial board.

 How to Apply